molon/jsoniterpb/README.md

 ### Features
 - Handle any type of object, not just `proto.Message`, to get a consistent format even with nested uses
-- All features of `protojson`, like `ProtobufWellKnownType/Oneof/JsonName/64IntToStr/SortMapKeysByRealValue/CheckUT8/...`
+- All features of `protojson`: `ProtobufWellKnownType/Oneof/JsonName/64IntToStr/SortMapKeysByRealValue/CheckUT8/...`
 - Support more fuzzy decode methods
 - Better performance